In addition please note the following in relation to this award:

 1.3 Employees or agents of the Prince Albert II of Monaco Foundation, Photocrowd, their families or other persons connected with this promotion (excluding the sponsors) are not eligible to enter.
-Also ineligible to enter are any persons having benefited (past and present) from the Foundation’s support, either directly or indirectly.
+Also, ineligible to enter are any persons benefiting (on the day of the submission of the photograph(s)) from the Foundation’s support, either directly or indirectly.

 1.4 Proof of eligibility must be provided upon request.
 Use of a false name or other false details will result in disqualification.

 2.1 All entries must be submitted via the Photocrowd online platform, before the closing date of 23:59 (CET)/ 22:59 (UTC) on 5th November 2023.

 2.2 Photographers can enter up to 5 images in each of the 5 categories, allowing therefore for a maximum of 25 images in total.
 Entry is free of charge.
 If any photographer is found to have entered more than 5 images into a category, all their entries will be invalidated and removed from judging.

 2.3 Images (including similar images taken from the same series of photographs) are eligible for entry even if they have previously won a national or international photography award (including winner, runner-up, highly commended or equivalent) or are entered into a competition where the results are pending.